 In this paper, we investigate whether code agents can autonomously evolve existing mathematical problems into new, more challenging ones.
 We aim to answer three research questions: 1) Are the evolved problems mathematically sound and solvable?
 2) Do they present a genuine increase in difficulty for current reasoning models?
 3) How efficient is the problem evolution process?
 To study these questions, we collect 100 seed problems from diverse sources, including textbooks, regional competitions, and mainstream benchmarks like the IMO and AIME.
 These problems serve as a baseline for the agents to explore systematic modifications and provide a controlled setting for evaluating solvability and difficulty escalation.

-Given that adapting mathematical problems is a long-horizon task involving long contexts \citep{luo2025ultrahorizonbenchmarkingagentcapabilities}, we decompose this task into three stages assigned to distinct agents: the \textit{Evolution Agent}, the \textit{Solvability Verification Agent}, and the \textit{Difficulty Verification Agent} \citep{you2026agent}, thereby forming a multi-agent system \citep{tran2025multi, han2024llm}.
-Leveraging Theory of Mind \citep{chen2025theory,tell-me-more,userbench,marcon}, we instruct the \textit{Evolution Agent} to anticipate the solver's likely reasoning paths and strategically inject new \textit{Aha moments} \citep{guo2025deepseek} into the problem, thereby trying to make the entry point elusive even for experienced competitor.
-Taking the evolved problem and proposed solution as input, the \textit{Solvability Verification Agent} checks for inconsistencies in the problem statement and validates the solution's feasibility.
-Any detected flaw causes the output to be rejected.
-This verification relies on the premise that a logically flawless solution demonstrates the existence of at least one solution path, thereby providing strong evidence that the problem is solvable.
-We then define difficulty as \textit{the Burden of Discovery}, referring to the challenge of uncovering the key insight to solve the problem, which serves as the criteria for the \textit{Difficulty Verification Agent} to assess difficulty increase.
+Given that adapting mathematical problems is a long-horizon task with long contexts \citep{luo2025ultrahorizonbenchmarkingagentcapabilities}, we decompose it into three stages handled by distinct agents: the \textit{Evolution Agent}, the \textit{Solvability Verification Agent}, and the \textit{Difficulty Verification Agent} \citep{you2026agent}, forming a multi-agent system \citep{tran2025multi, han2024llm}.
+Inspired by Theory of Mind \citep{chen2025theory,tell-me-more,userbench,marcon}, the \textit{Evolution Agent} anticipates the solver's likely reasoning paths and injects new \textit{Aha moments} \citep{guo2025deepseek} to make the entry point more elusive, even for experienced competitors.
+The \textit{Solvability Verification Agent} then checks the evolved problem and proposed solution for consistency and feasibility, rejecting flawed outputs.
+A logically valid solution provides evidence that at least one solution path exists.
+Finally, we define difficulty as the \textit{Burden of Discovery}, namely the challenge of uncovering the key insight, which guides the \textit{Difficulty Verification Agent}'s assessment of difficulty increase.

-Our multi-agent system operates under the test-time scaling paradigm \citep{muennighoff2025s1, zhang2025survey}, specifically by leveraging multiple rollouts~\cite{multirole-r1} from the \textit{Evolution Agent} to satisfy the criteria of the two verification agents.
-This design serves a dual purpose: it aims to provide the agent with ample opportunities for exploration to satisfy the basic validation criteria, while simultaneously providing metrics of its efficiency in problem creation (\textit{e.g.}, rollout count).
-Unlike previous scaling paradigms that rely solely on text-based long-chain reasoning \citep{wei2022chain}, this agent can write code and leverage Python libraries related to math (\textit{e.g.}, \textit{SymPy}, \textit{NetworkX}, \textit{itertools}) \citep{li2023chain}.
-This allows it to perform symbolic computation and obtain deterministic intermediate results to guide its actions.
+Our system follows the test-time scaling paradigm \citep{muennighoff2025s1, zhang2025survey} by using multiple rollouts \cite{multirole-r1} from the \textit{Evolution Agent} until both verification agents' criteria are satisfied.
+This gives the agent sufficient room for exploration while also yielding efficiency metrics for problem creation, such as rollout count.
+Unlike scaling methods based only on text-based long-chain reasoning \citep{wei2022chain}, our agent can write code and use mathematical Python libraries such as \textit{SymPy}, \textit{NetworkX}, and \textit{itertools} \citep{li2023chain}, enabling symbolic computation and deterministic intermediate feedback to guide evolution.